 To display the mouse pointer, all you need to do is quickly press the Play/Pause button on your Amazon FireStick remote twice.

-I did that and manoeuvred the mouse pointer over the menu.
-Now I just need to press the Select button on the remote to click the menu.
+I did that and maneuvered the mouse pointer over the menu.
+Now I need to press the Select button on the remote to click the menu.

 The following menu appears.
 Now, I can use the mouse pointer to hover over and click any item I want on the menu.

 I clicked Movies, and I was redirected to the screen containing the list of the movies.
 Again, I can use the mouse pointer to open any movie I like.

 Please also note that the mouse pointer disappears after a few seconds when left idle.
 Just press the Play/Pause button on the remote twice to bring it back.